septian-putra/septian-putra.github.io/_posts/2020-02-21-jupyter-notebook-in-aws-emr-part-2.md

 <!--more-->
 ### Configure Spark from Jupyter Notebook
-Using Apache Livy, we can configure the spark session from Jupyter without restarting the EMR cluster, including the Python version.
+Using Apache Livy, we can configure the spark session from Jupyter without restarting the EMR cluster using `%%configure` magic, including the Python version.
-The possible field for %%configure magic can be found here.
 Below is the example script for configuring spark:

 #### Default configuration
+When you run the spark script first time, a session is created with default configuration below.
 <pre><code class="language-py">%%configure -f
 {
     "conf": {